hindu-comm/mail_stream_advaita-l/2015/06/Difficulty_with_Akha/101__Ravi_Kiran.md

 >
 > I recommend serious study of vedAnta-paribhAShA under any good scholar.
-> ​
+>
 >
 >>
 >> How do we understand the aparoxa of ghaTA, as there is duality between
 >> the knower and known ( ghaTA) ?
 Pl clarify
 >>
 >
-> ​This has nothing to do with total revelation, i.e. pratyaxa or aparoxa,
+> This has nothing to do with total revelation, i.e. pratyaxa or aparoxa,
 > of anything.
 >
 > To add yatsAxAdaparoxAdbrahma, this shruti doesn't say that GYAna of